shawn111/wyrcan/README.md

 There are three basic steps to getting things working:

 1. Build and push a *bootable* container.
-2. Configure `wyrcan.img=CONTAINER` to point to the container.
+2. Configure `wyr.img=CONTAINER` to point to the container.
 3. Boot Wyrcan.

 From there, Wyrcan will do the rest.